University Of Sheffield Guide: Rankings, Courses, Fees And More

 - The balance of the first semester’s fees

 - Accommodation fees (if applicable) as set out on their individualised payment plan on the offer letter.

 English Language Preparation

 For details on each course, please refer to the Undergraduate fees lookup.

 Depending on personal preference, the monthly living costs of each student varies but the UK government recommends around £1,015 per calendar month for life outside of London.

-The University of Sheffield has also estimated a budget for an undergraduate student studying 9 months in the 2021-2022 academic year to be £9,207.
+The University of Sheffield has also estimated a budget for an undergraduate student studying 9 months to be around £9,200.
 This should cover all the basic costs of accommodation, food, books, equipment, insurance and local transportation.
-For those coming with dependents, they should budget £680 per month for each dependant (spouse or child).
+For those coming with dependents, they should budget an additional £680 per month for each dependant (spouse or child).

 Overseas students in the Faculties of Science and Engineering, the Faculty of Arts and the School of Law are entitled to a scholarship.
 There are also further options for alumni, sibling(s) and spouse.
 Please contact us for further information.

 The University of Sheffield is a city-based campus so there are many accommodation choices for undergraduates both within the city and in Ranmoor/Endcliffe.